maarten-pennings/howto/DebuggingESP32S3Arduino/DebuggingESP32S3Arduino.md

   Serial : 8004
   Serial : 8005
   ```

+- Compared to the previous experiment (single USB cable) nothing much has changed.
+  There is a second cable, but we are not using it.

 ### 3.3.
 Debugging

 We will now try to _debug_ this sketch.

 - The crucial step is to enable the JTAG.
+This will run over the second USB cable.

   ![Debug](imgs/debug3.png)